Terms and Conditions

 7.4 Reference Use

-The Customer permits the Provider to use its name and logo ("Customer Marks") during the Agreement Term to identify the Customer as a user of the Services in promotional materials, following any provided usage guidelines.
+The Customer permits the Provider to use its name and logo ("Customer Marks") to identify the Customer as a user of the Services in promotional materials, following any provided usage guidelines.

 The Provider will not alter the Customer Marks and will not disclose any confidential information of the Customer in this context.

-Opt-out: The Customer may opt out at any time by notifying the Provider in writing, and the Provider will stop new uses within a reasonable period.
+Opt-out: The Customer may opt out at any time by notifying the Provider in writing, and the Provider will stop new and, where possible, existing uses within a reasonable period.

 8. Fees